Do you find them a joy to be on the receiving end of, great to witness when someone else is giving one, but difficult to write if you have to

 How do I get started?

-Begin by contacting me through the form on my 'about me' page.
+Begin by contacting me through the form on my 'speech writer' page.

 When you do, you can speed the process up by sending any notes you've got and telling me: